mrismanaziz/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## Why was the big cat disqualified from the race?
+Because it was a cheetah.